khalid-hussain/shaheen/chap5.md

 got off his horse and after a brief silence said, "You look worried.
 You called out to me."

 Rabia reluctantly raised her head and looked at him.
-Finding concern, sympathy and compassion in Badr's smile, she gradually stepped forwards and said in a meek voice, "I want to say something to you."
+Finding concern, sympathy, and compassion in Badr's smile, she gradually stepped forwards and said in a meek voice, "I want to say something to you."

 "Please do...!"

 For the first time Badr had a close look at her.
-She was an embodiment of health, youth, beauty and chastity.
+She was an embodiment of health, youth, beauty, and chastity.
 And the red and white waves of shyness apparent of her face could not but impress Badr.

 "You wanted to say something to me?"
 Badr questioned.